 In 2020, we established an ED&I Council that is the engine that drives these matters forward.
 Part of the ED&I Council's mandate is to create meaningful actions that fosters awareness and advocacy for all employees.
-Our employeeled Council has identified the following four key pillars to guide our mission:
+Our employee-led Council has identified the following four key pillars to guide our mission:

-- Foundation: Strategically prioritize our ED&I initiatives and activities over a defined period to ensure progress and incorporate ED&I accountabilities and policies across the Company. - Education: Focus and align our ED&I learning initiatives, leadership development, mentorship, and business practices to advance employee experiences across the organization. - Awareness: Foster a vibrant and inclusive culture that demonstrates and ensures equal opportunity, recognition, respect and the promotion of the well-being for all employees - where everyone feels included based solely on their merit and skills. - Community Outreach: In our mission of creating thriving urban neighbourhoods, we will strive to contribute and engage our employees, tenants, vendors, and community stakeholders to influence the equity, diversity, and inclusiveness of the neighbourhoods in which we operate.
+- Foundation: Strategically prioritize our ED&I initiatives and activities over a defined period to ensure progress and incorporate ED&I accountabilities and policies across the Company. - Education: Focus and align our ED&I learning initiatives, leadership development, mentorship, and business practices to advance employee experiences across the organization. - Awareness: Foster a vibrant and inclusive culture that demonstrates and ensures equal opportunity, recognition, respect and the promotion of the well-being for all employees where everyone feels included based solely on their merit and skills. - Community Outreach: In our mission of creating thriving urban neighbourhoods, we will strive to contribute and engage our employees, tenants, vendors, and community stakeholders to influence the equity, diversity, and inclusiveness of the neighbourhoods in which we operate.

 These pillars are the foundation on which we continue to build on our ED&I initiatives to have an influential impact on our organization.
-In 2021, the ED&I Council developed and implemented the Building an FCR for Everyone -2021-2023 ED&I Action Plan.
+In 2021, the ED&I Council developed and implemented the Building an FCR for Everyone - 2021-2023 ED&I Action Plan.
 This action plan is the framework for building a diverse and inclusive environment for everyone.
-Several initiatives have been implemented including mandatory Diversity in the Workplace training for all employees, completed an employee demographic survey, reviewed the company's policies, forms, and practices for unconscious bias, and promoting employee engagement with our employee spotlight series and ED&I speaker series.
+Several initiatives have been implemented including mandatory Diversity in the Workplace training for all employees, inclusive leadership training for senior and executive leaders, completed an employee demographic survey, reviewed the company's policies, forms, and practices for unconscious bias, and promoting employee engagement with our employee spotlight series and ED&I speaker series.
+In 2022, a standout event was our special week-long Signature Series that focused on Gender Identity & Gender Expression and Communicating as an Ally, generating the types of conversations and diversity of perspectives across our employee base that continue to bring us together and make us better.